Catalog of Record

 Submission and Processing of Transfer Credit

 Students must request transfer credit for work taken prior to matriculation into NKU during the first semester of enrollment in a program.
-Graduate program directors will determine the approval status generally within four weeks.
+Graduate program directors will determine the approval status.
 If the request is denied, the student will be so notified in writing at that time.

 After initial approval by the graduate program director, transfer course requests will be sent to the Office of Graduate Education where the director of graduate education will determine if the requested credit meets with university standards for transfer of graduate courses (see above for guidelines).
 The vice provost for graduate education, research & outreach will be the final arbiter where differences exist between the graduate program director and the director of graduate education.

 Students will be notified by the Office of Graduate Education of the final decision and advised as to when the courses expire as credit toward the degree.

 No transfer work will be noted on a transcript until a student formally enrolls for NKU classes.
 Transfer request forms can be found on the Office of Graduate Education website.

 Transfer Credit from Previously Earned Graduate Degrees